-In this Masterclass given by some of the top leaders in the industry, we will review the most important Machine Learning applications and how their deployment is getting closer and closer to the source of the data to ensure its privacy and enable real-time decision making.
-Don't miss this webinar on May 3rd at 17:30.
+Replay this webinar given by some of the top leaders in AI in Spain about the most important Machine Learning applications and how their deployment is getting closer to the source of data to ensure privacy and enable real-time decision making.

 Under the name SEC2GRID, Barbara together with Ingeteam, Iberdrola, Ormazabal, Arteche, PwC, Zigor ZIV, Ikerlan and the GAIA Cluster will provide cybersecurity to the electricity grid.
 A collaborative framework composed of competing companies that will extend to 2024 with a total investment of €6.4 million.

 In general, it is important to clearly understand your business requirements and the problem you are trying to solve when determining the best approach to automate the retraining of an active machine learning model.
 It is also important to continuously monitor the performance of the model and make adjustments to the retraining cadence and metrics as needed.

 Supported by the Basque Energy Cluster and Innovasturias, the I+CCM project that stands for "Intelligent Engine Control Centre" aims to develop a solution to equip the switchboards that make up an electrical system with intelligence and interaction capacity via Industrial IoT.